Eilidh Doyle: Sporting career

 At the 2014 Commonwealth Games, Child captained the Scottish athletics team to its best medal haul since 1990, winning another silver medal in the 400 m hurdles behind Kaliese Spencer of Jamaica.
-Two weeks later, at the European Championships in Zürich, she won a gold medal in the 400 m hurdles, running 54.48.
+Two weeks later, at the European Championships in Zurich, she won a gold medal in the 400 m hurdles, running 54.48.
 She became the first British woman to win the European 400 m hurdles title for 20 years, the previous British winner being Sally Gunnell in 1994.

 In May 2016, Child won the 400 metres hurdles at the Doha Diamond League meeting in a time of 54.53 seconds, competing for the first time under her married name, Doyle.

 On 15 July 2016, she won the Diamond League meeting in Monaco, setting a new personal best of 54.09 seconds.
 At the Rio Olympics, she reached the final of the 400 metres hurdles, finishing eighth in 54.61, before going on to win a bronze medal in the 4 × 400 metres relay, the first Scottish Olympic track and field medal since 1988.

 In July 2017, it was announced that Doyle had been elected by her team-mates as Captain for the GB Team at the World Championships in London, which included the largest number of Scottish athletes ever selected for a major championships.
 At the Championships she finished 8th in the final of the 400 m hurdles but would go on to win a silver in the 4 × 400 m relay.

 In winning the silver medal, Doyle surpassed Yvonne Murray as the most decorated Scottish athlete in Olympic World, European and Commonwealth competition.

 In 2018, Doyle started the season well winning a bronze medal at the World Indoor Championships in Birmingham in a seasons best time, despite tearing her calf in the final.
 Along with Laura Muir, they were the first Scottish individual medalists at the championships for 25 years.